akashpatel98/A03/README.md

 # Step 2.
 Create a Repository.
   A repository is used to orgaize single project.
 It contains all the things required for a project such as folders, images, videos, spreadsheets, data sets.
 It also lets you add many people to one repository that are working on the same project.
 Making it easier for everyone to contribute towards that project from anywhere.

-   To create a new repository
+   To create a new repository:

    1. Select "+" sign on top and click new repository.